EpicEricEE/typst-marge/src/resolve.typ

 /// Resolve the note padding into a dictionary with left and right keys.
 ///
-/// The padding can be given as a single value, an array with maximum two
+/// The padding can be given as a single value or as a dictionary.
-/// values or a dictionary with left and/or right keys.
 ///
 /// Requires context.
 #let resolve-padding(padding) = {